004Ajay/YouTube-To-MP3/README.md

 How to make it work:

-* Paste the link of your YouTube video
+* Paste the link of the YouTube video
-* Give a name
+* Give a name for your output file
 * Select the output folder
 * Click `Download MP3`